MdSamsuzzohaShayon/nodejs-email-template/README.md

  - space show and hide problem  ☑️
  - Image content ☑️
  - Bugs TypeError: Cannot read property 'classList' of undefined at HTMLDocument.<anonymous> (main.js:597)
+ - When dragging row div with an block element and droping it, it's creating a duplicate of text content block
+ - When deleting a row item from middle the attribute is is not setting properly
+ -